letsdevelopnow/Windows-Update-Manager-Shell/README.md

 A PowerShell and Batch solution for managing Windows updates with administrative control.

+## Important Deployment Note

+For proper functionality:
+1. Maintain all scripts in the same directory
+2. Preserve the original filenames
+3. Keep the file structure intact

+This ensures:
+- Correct inter-script dependencies
+- Proper path resolution
+- Seamless batch file operation

 ## Features
 - One-click menu interface (`WindowsUpdateHelper.bat`)
 - Automated update installation with progress tracking